apache/spark/README.md

 ## Interactive Python Shell

-Alternatively, if you prefer Python, you can use the Python shell:
+Alternatively, you can use the Python shell:

     ./bin/pyspark